Ebony Maw: Powers and abilities

 Ebony Maw has genius-level intellect.
 He mostly demonstrates his intelligence with his highly skilled abilities of manipulation being described as a "black tongue that spreads mischief and evil wherever he goes."
-Ebony Maw's skills at manipulation are a result of his superhumanly persuasive voice which allows him to control even the strongest minds such as Doctor Strange.
-Maw's other abilities includes the ability to use telekinesis and pyrokinesis.
+Maw's skills at manipulation are a result of his superhumanly persuasive voice, which allows him to control even the strongest minds such as Doctor Strange.
+Maw's other abilities include telekinesis and pyrokinesis.

-He also uses technology that specializes in teleportation and force field generation.
+He also uses technology that provides for teleportation and force field generation.